Jingo-Finance/docs/docs/contracts/v2/reference/periphery/interfaces/IV3Migrator.md

-Enables migration of liqudity from Pegasys v1-compatible pairs into Pegasys v3 pools
+Enables migration of liqudity from Jingo v1-compatible pairs into Jingo v3 pools

 ## Functions